McMaster University Library is asking faculty members from across campus for input to help support the needs of researchers on campus.

 This year you will once again have lots of options when it comes to late night studying during exams.

-Thode Library will be open 24/7 from April 9th to April 28th.
-The Reactor Café will be open 10am to 10pm.
-Don't forget there is an ATM at Thode so you will have easy access to cash for use at the café and the vending machines.
+Thode Library will be open 24/7 from December 2nd to December 19th.
+The Reactor Café will be open December 6th-18th from 10am to midnight.
+Don't forget there is an ATM to Thode so you will have easy access to cash for use at the café and the vending machines.

-Mills Library moves to extended hours this week – the main library will be open 8am to 10:45pm, 7 days per week.
+Mills Library moves to extended hours next week – the main library will be open 8am to 10:45pm, 7 days per week.

 You will find more information on the various study spaces available in our libraries here.